HERA-Team/hera_mc/INSTALL.md

 We run PostgreSQL in production and, while SQLAlchemy abstracts between different database backends as best it can, it is very desirable that you run PostgreSQL in your test environment as well.
-Use Google to learn how to do this, or follow the OS-X-specific notes below.
+Use Google to learn how to do this, or follow the OS-X-specific notes below (recommended).

 _____________________________________
 Configure hera_mc to talk to the db: